CHANNEL AWESOME: #changethechannel campaign

 UPDATE 17 Apr:

 According to the rumor mill, Doug Walker has left Channel Awesome.
 It's alleged that he is in contact with a lawyer (to perhaps fight for ownership of his Nostalgia Critic rights).
-If so, I wish you the best, Doug, and Tamara and Malcolm, too.
-I'll most likely unsubscribe from Channel Awesome once I know where Doug's new "home" will be.
+Pshaw.
+I don't believe it for a moment.

 Disclaimer: I am not affiliated with Channel Awesome or the former contributors in any way.
 I'm simply someone that subscribed to the network back in the day.
 The "gruffchick" moniker hearkens back to the 80s - I was an anarchist punk, an outspoken feminist, and did not mince words.
 Considering how many decades have passed, I should change it to "gruffbiddy". 😄